Show Events at a Kiosk

 2. The kiosk will show the name of your organization as well as the date and current time.

-3. The upcoming display will display in this order:
+3. The upcoming display is in this order:

 • Time listed on the event

-• Rooms enabled to show on kiosk in order listed on the event.
+• Rooms selected to show on the kiosk in the order listed on the event

-Expand the sections for a description of the different types of kiosks you can use.
+Expand the sections for information on different types of kiosks you can use.

 iPad Kiosks

-The iPad has built-in wifi, a crisp display, and a nice black bezel around the edge with no branding.
-There are a number of iPad kiosk stands that will prevent theft, provide power, and look great.
+The iPad has built-in Wi-Fi, a crisp display, and a nice black bezel around the edge with no branding.
+Several iPad kiosk stands are available that prevent theft, provide power, and look great.

 kiosk_ipad.jpeg